-in Enternal consultants where added to The Donk has no Eutoward Consultant according according iv.
-External consultants whose advice has been sought, the body by which they were commissioned, and in what areas of the remuneration process.
-The Bank has no External Consultant regarding remuneration and its process. v.
-A description of the scope of the bank's remuneration policy (e.g. by regions, business lines), including the extent to which it is applicable to foreign subsidiaries and branches.
-The Bank does not have any differentiated Pay Structure and employee benefits by regions/business line/activity.
-As of 31 December 2020, the Bank had no foreign subsidiaries and branches outside Bangladesh. vi.
-A description of the types of employees considered as material risk takers and as senior managers, including the number of employees in each group.
-We consider the members of the senior management, branch managers and the employees engaged in different functional divisions at Corporate Office and branches (except the employees involved in internal control & compliance and risk management) as the material risk takers of the Bank. b) Information relating to the design and structure re of remuneration processes.
+0 i.
 An overview of the key features and objectives of remuneration policy.
 We target a fair human resources management by using a performance based system.
 Remuneration and other associated matters are guided by the Banks Service Rule as well as instruction, guidance from the Board from time to time in line with the industry practices.
 The objective of the Bank's remuneration policy is to establish a framework for attracting, retaining and motivating employees, and creating incentives for delivering long-term performance within established risk limits. ii.
-Whether the remuneration committee reviewed the bank's remuneration policy during the past year, and if so, an overview of any changes that was made.
+Whether the remuneration committee reviewed the bank's remuneration policy during the year of 2021, and if so, an overview of any changes that was made.
 The Senior Management under direct supervision and guidance of the Board of Directors reviewed the Bank's remuneration in 2016 by overseeing the Banks remuneration position in the Banking industry. iii.
 A discussion of how the bank ensures that risk and compliance employees are remunerated independently of the businesses they oversee.
 The risk and compliance employees are carrying out the activities independently as per job allocated to them.
-Regarding remuneration of the risk and compliance employees, Human Resources Management Division does not make any difference with other regular employees and sets the remuneration as per the prevailing service rule of the Bank. c) Description of the ways in which current and future risks are taken into account in the reprocesses. i.
-An overview of the key risks that the bank takes into account when implementing remuneration measures.
-The business risk including credit/default risk, compliance, reputational, financial and liquidity risk are mostly considered when implementing the remuneration measures.

-ii.
-An overview of the nature and type of the key measures used to take account of these risks, including risks difficult to measure. t & type of business lines/segments etc. These measures are iii.
-A discussion of the ways in which thes measures affect remuneration.
-While evaluating the performance of each employee, all the financial and non-financial indicators as per pre-determined set criteria are considered; and accordingly the result of the performance varies from one to another and thus affect the remuneration as well. iv.
-A discussion of how the nature and typ of these measures has changed over th past year and reasons for the change, a well as the impact of changes o remuneration. could the affect the remuneration. d) Description of the ways in which the bank se eks to link performance during a performance measurement period with levels of remuneration. р i.
-An overview of main performanc metrics for bank, top-level business line and individuals. ii.
-An overview of main performanc metrics for bank, top-level business line and individuals. e The Board sets the Key Performance Indicators (KPIs) while i.
-An overview of main performanc metrics for bank, top-level business line The Board sets the Key Performance Indicators (KPIs) while approving the business target/budget for each year for the Bank and business lines/segments.
-The management sets the appropriate tools, techniques and strategic planning (with due concurrence/approval of the Board) towards achieving those targets.
-The most common KPIs are the achievement of loan, deposit and profit target with the threshold of NPL ratio, costincome ratio, cost of fund, yield on loans liquidity position etc.
+Regarding remuneration of the risk and compliance employees, Human Resources Management Division does not make any difference with other regular employees and sets the remuneration as per the prevailing service rule of the Bank. c) Description of the ways in which current a processes. nd future risks are taken into account in the remuneration An overview of the key risks that the bank takes into account when implementing remuneration measures.
+The business risk including credit/default risk, compliance, reputational, financial and liquidity risk are mostly considered when implementing the remuneration measures. ii.
+An overview of the nature and type of the key measures used to take account of these risks, including risks difficult to measure.
+Different set of measures are in practice based on the nature & type of business lines/segments etc. These measures are primarily focused on the business target/goals set for each area of operation, branch vis-a-vis the actual results achieved as of the reporting date.
+The most vital tools & indicators used for measuring the risks are the asset quality (NPL ratio), Net Interest Margin (NIM), provision coverage ratio, credit deposit ratio, cost-income ratio, growth of net profit, as well the non- financial indicators, namely, the compliance status with the regulatory norms, instructions has been brought to all concerned of the Bank from time to time. iii.
+A discussion of the ways in which these measures affect remuneration.
+While evaluating the performance of each employee, all the financial and non-financial indicators as per pre-determined set criteria are considered; and accordingly the result of the performance varies from one to another and thus affect the remuneration as well.